Class DoubleSubject

 • isEqualTo

-public final void isEqualTo(@Nullable Object other)
+public void isEqualTo(@Nullable Object other)

-Asserts that the subject is exactly equal to the given value, with equality defined as by Double#equals.
+Asserts that the actual value is exactly equal to the given value, with equality defined as by Double#equals.
 This method is not recommended when the code under test is doing any kind of arithmetic: use isWithin(double) with a suitable tolerance in that case.
 (Remember that the exact result of floating point arithmetic is sensitive to apparently trivial changes such as replacing (a + b) + c with a + (b + c), and that unless strictfp is in force even the result of (a + b) + c is sensitive to the JVM's choice of precision for the intermediate result.)
 This method is recommended when the code under test is specified as either copying a value without modification from its input or returning a well-defined literal or constant value.

 Note: The assertion isEqualTo(0.0) fails for an input of -0.0, and vice versa.
 For an assertion that passes for either 0.0 or -0.0, use isZero().